After Life-Saving Treatment for Leukemia, One Patient Pays it Forward

 - If you’re a cancer survivor, patient or caregiver of a patient trying to raise funds, share information about what’s happening in the field of oncology around your type of cancer.
 Help bring that together for people you know.
 Partnering with the Wilmot Advancement team can be helpful with that.

 - Consider fundraisers.
-He’s raffling off a weekend at his rental property on Seneca Lake.
+In the past, he's raffled off a weekend at his rental property on Seneca Lake.

 - Try to get corporate sponsors and talk to local businesses about giving a donation to your team as a sponsorship.